Provence offers one of the most complete holiday experiences/lifestyles

 offers the best beach clubs

 and an open bay which can have impressively large waves.
+The beach is sandy and there are supervised swimming areas.
 The most child friendly resort is Saint Cyr Sur Mer

 North Luberon driving tour